So you want to start an online business? Congrats! Even setting that intention is something millions of aspiring entrepreneurs unfortunately never do.

 These are just a sample of absolutely wild statements you’ve probably already seen in the online business space – and if you haven’t seen them, you will!

 As a newbie in this space, it’s easy to get dazzled and distracted by everything you see on social media.
 But business influencers and celebpreneurs purposefully promise you the treasure at the other end of the rainbow so they can continue to claim 50K months.

 Unfortunately, I’ve seen a ton of horror stories of people not getting what they thought they paid for and ending up disappointed with thousands less in their bank.

 To make sure that doesn’t happen to you, be sure to thoroughly research the person and their business!
 Ask yourself these questions:

 That might feel overwhelming, but hold on – you only need to learn how to do what’s in front of you.
 Don’t try to bite off more than you can chew (this is the last saying I’ll drop, promise).

 In the digital age, there’s a Mt.
 Everest-sized amount of information freely available on the internet.
 And if you ask any successful entrepreneur, they’ll say resourcefulness is a quality every entrepreneur needs.

-When you’re just starting out, expect to spend a good amount of time learning how to do ~the things~.
+When you’re just starting out, expect to spend a good amount of time learning how to do fundamental things.

-Or if you’re coming from a corporate 9-5 in marketing and already know biz basics, you’ll still want to up-level your knowledge by reading books.
-Yep, if you’re not a big reader, I mean the things you used to read in high school once upon a time.
+Or if you’re coming from a corporate 9-5 in marketing and already know the basics, you’ll still want to up-level your knowledge by reading good information from good people.

 In all honesty, business and marketing books are GOLD MINES of valuable information that people before you have learned through decades of experience and put together for easy consumption.